 Introduction to Baldwin, Pennsylvania

 Baldwin, Pennsylvania, in Allegheny county, is 7 miles S of Pittsburgh, Pennsylvania.
-The town, which is considered part of the Pittsburgh metropolitan area, has a population of 19,999.
+The town is considered part of the Pittsburgh metropolitan area.

 The region was originally settled around 1780.
 On February 24th, 1844, the township of Baldwin was created from portions of Jefferson, Mifflin, Upper St. Clair, and Lower St. Clair Townships.
 The community was named in honor of a Pittsburgh lawyer, Henry Baldwin.
 Mining became an important industry because of the presence of coal.
 During the mid-18th to late-19th century, the area also became known for its agricultural exports like whisky and cherries.
 On October 27, 1950, the borough of Baldwin was incorporated from parts of the township.